Fleetwood Mac: 1995–2007: Reformation, reunion, and Christine McVie's departure

 Just weeks after disbanding Fleetwood Mac, Mick Fleetwood started working with Lindsey Buckingham again.
 John McVie was added to the sessions, and later Christine McVie.
 Stevie Nicks also enlisted Buckingham to produce a song for a soundtrack.
 In May 1996, Fleetwood, John McVie, Christine McVie, and Nicks performed together at a private party in Louisville, Kentucky, prior to the Kentucky Derby, with Steve Winwood filling in for Buckingham.
 A week later, the Twister film soundtrack was released, which featured the Nicks-Buckingham duet "Twisted", with Fleetwood on drums.
 This eventually led to a full reunion of the Rumours line-up, which officially reformed in March 1997.

 The regrouped Fleetwood Mac performed a live concert on a soundstage at Warner Bros.
 Burbank, California, on 22 May 1997.
-The concert was recorded, and from this performance came the 1997 live album The Dance, which brought the band back to the top of the US album charts for the first time in 10 years.
-The Dance returned Fleetwood Mac to a superstar status they had not enjoyed since Tango in the Night.
-The album was certified 5 million units by the RIAA.
-An arena tour followed the MTV premiere of The Dance and kept the reunited Fleetwood Mac on the road throughout much of 1997, the 20th anniversary of Rumours.
+Buckingham said in an interview with Mojo magazine regarding the five of them coming together again that their "chemistry was very present".
+The concert was recorded and filmed, and from this performance came the 1997 live album and video The Dance, which brought the band back to the top of the US album charts for the first time in ten years.
+In addition to live performances of their most notable songs, the album also featured new songs including "Bleed to Love Her" and "Temporary One".
+The album was certified five million units by the RIAA.
+An arena tour followed the MTV premiere of The Dance video and kept the reunited Fleetwood Mac on the road throughout much of 1997, the 20th anniversary of Rumours.
 With additional musicians Neale Heywood on guitar, Brett Tuggle on keyboards, Lenny Castro on percussion and Sharon Celani (who had toured with the band in the late 1980s) and Mindy Stein on backing vocals, this would be the final appearance of the classic line-up including Christine McVie for 16 years.
-Neale Heywood and Sharon Celani remain touring members to this day.